backdrop-contrib/slick/README.txt

 The Slick module has several sub-modules:
 - slick_ui, included, to manage optionsets, can be uninstalled at production.

 - slick_fields, included, supports Image, Media, and Field collection fields.

-- slick_views, a separate project as of 2015-5-29, > beta1:
-  http://dgo.to/slick_views
+- slick_views, to get more complex slides. http://dgo.to/slick_views

 - slick_devel, if you want to help testing and developing the Slick.
-- slick_example, if you want to get up and running quickly.
+- slick_example, to get up and running quickly.
-  The last two are separate projects as of 2015-5-31, > beta1: http://dgo.to/slick_extras
+  Both are included in slick_extras post beta1 (2015-5-31):
+  http://dgo.to/slick_extras